 It took a few months to get a state license to practice massage in Colorado which included going to the Sheriff's office to be fingerprinted.
 Being self-employed was scary since I did not have any clients yet and I would have to start all over.
 I believed that if I could do it once, why not twice?
 I did various jobs for income while waiting for my massage license to arrive.
 I also volunteered a lot and attended local events regularly.
 One of the most interesting things I did was to be part of a crew for the hot air balloons during the Balloon Fest.
 It was a very unique experience and I met some great people who were new to Mancos as well.

 Our realtor, Pat, found us a place that fit our needs but it sure did need a lot of work.
 The kind of houses that were available in my price range were less than desirable.
-I decided to go ahead and buy this house even though it was filled with garbage, smelled like cat pee and cigarettes and was in disrepair.
+I decided to go ahead and buy this house even though it was in disrepair.
 It was the fourth house we made an offer on in a two month period.
-Poor Pat listened to me sob every time a deal went south but she always told me it would all work out.
 The fourth home was the "charm"?

 I qualified for a bank loan but in order to get a home quickly I would have to have a cash offer.
 Our realtor matched us up with someone in town that had the amount of money I needed and was willing to loan it to me at the same rate as a bank.
 She would receive the interest every month instead of a bank which was a huge blessing for both of us.
 I was able to close on this house four weeks after we made an offer.
 I was tired of being displaced, I was exhausted from living out of a motel while working full time doing all home visits because I had no office.
 I was ready for a home again.